-The session will be run as follows:
+The session will be run as follows :

-- a) From 14.00 to 14.20 (Q1) all cars will be permitted on the track and at the end of this period the slowest seven cars will be prohibited from taking any further part in the session. - Lap times achieved by the seventeen remaining cars will then be deleted. - b) From 14.27 to 14.42 (Q2) the seventeen remaining cars will be permitted on the track and at the end of this period the slowest seven cars will be prohibited from taking any further part in the session. - Lap times achieved by the ten remaining cars will then be deleted. - c) From 14.50 to 15.00 (Q3) the ten remaining cars will be permitted on the track.
+a) From 14.00 to 14.20 (Q1) all cars will be permitted on the track and at the end of this period the slowest eight cars will be prohibited from taking any further part in the session.

+Lap times achieved by the eighteen remaining cars will then be deleted.

+b) From 14.27 to 14.42 (Q2) the eighteen remaining cars will be permitted on the track and at the end of this period the slowest eight cars will be prohibited from taking any further part in the session.

+Lap times achieved by the ten remaining cars will then be deleted.

+c) From 14.50 to 15.00 (Q3) the ten remaining cars will be permitted on the track.

-The above procedure is based upon a Championship entry of 24 cars.
-If 22 cars are entered only six cars will be excluded after Q1 and Q2.
+The above procedure is based upon a Championship entry of 26 cars.
+If 24 cars are entered seven will be excluded after Q1 and Q2 and if 22 cars are entered only six cars will be excluded after Q1 and Q2.

 33.2 Any driver whose car stops on the circuit during the qualifying session will not be permitted to take any further part in the session.
-Any car which stops on the circuit during the qualifying session, and which is returned to the pits before the end of the session, will be held in parc ferme until the end of the session.
+Any car which stops on the circuit during the qualifying session, and which is returned to the pits before the end of the session, will be held in parc fermé until the end of the session.